Strategies for Span Labeling with Large Language Models: Results

-The \textsc{Tag} method seems to be the most universal, having consistent performance across tasks.
-Notably, it consistently outperforms other methods on GEC.
-We hypothetize that tags can be more naturally wrapped around the exact spot with the grammatical errors, while for a JSON value, it is more natural to output the whole sentence segment.
-This is supported by the fact that the spans on GEC have an average length in characters similar to the reference (42.4 vs. 59.2), while the spans of \catmatch{} models are much longer (198.0).
-We also noticed this trend on other tasks (see \Cref{tab:span_length} in \Cref{app:span_lengths} for more details).
-However, note that the performance of the \textsc{Tag} method is aided by the fact that we match the content of the span to its closest occurrence in the input text, which allows for minor discrepancies in the surrounding text and minimizes parsing errors (see \Cref{app:methods}).
+The \textsc{Tag} method has the most consistent performance across tasks.
+Notably, it outperforms other methods on GEC and shows competitive results for the other tasks.
+However, \catmatch{} methods are more token-efficient: \Cref{fig:response_overhead} shows the estimated response length of each method as a function of the input length ($n$), the span count ($m$), and the average span length ($\bar{l} = \frac{1}{m}\sum_i{e_i - b_i}$), derived from our specific output formats (see \Cref{app:token_efficiency} for details).
+As \cattag{} methods must reproduce the full input text in every response, their cost is usually the highest, unless the spans collectively cover most of the input text.

-\paragraph{Indexing is not reliable without indices.} Directly asking models to predict numerical indices (\textsc{Index}) leads to low performance on all tasks (below 24\% for open LLMs).
+\paragraph{Indexing is not reliable without indices.} Directly asking models to predict numerical indices (\textsc{Index}) leads to low performance on all tasks.
 As illustrated in \Cref{tab:qualitative_examples}, models frequently hallucinate indices that ignore word boundaries or fall entirely outside of the text.
-Adding explicit numbering to the input (\textsc{Index-Enriched}) can sometimes significantly improve the situation (e.g., improvement by 21-45\% points on NER).
-However, this method still falls short on GEC and ESA-MT.
-A plausible explanation is that the inserted indices interfere with the ability of the model to detect the errors.
+Adding explicit numbering to the input (\textsc{Index-Enriched}) can sometimes significantly improve the situation (e.g., by 24-52\% points on NER).
+However, this method still underperforms other methods, especially with weaker models.
+A plausible explanation is that the inserted indices interfere with the ability of the model to process the meaning of the input text.